Design Strategist, Writer and Educator

-I started with a BS in Structural Engineering from UC San Diego in 1994, and then a Masters in Industrial Design from the Pratt Institute in 2004, with a thesis on the emotional role of technology in presentation settings.
-In between, I spent three years in East Africa as a Peace Corps Volunteer, and three more in New York City teaching high school science.
-I also did a short Design Writing and Research Intensive at the School of Visual Arts in 2013, which might be the only program of its kind on the planet.
+I earned a BS in Structural Engineering from UC San Diego in 1994, and then a Masters in Industrial Design from the Pratt Institute in 2004, with a thesis on the emotional role of technology in presentation settings.
+In between, I spent six years teaching high school science, first in East Africa as a Peace Corps Volunteer, then in New York City.
+I also completed the Design Writing and Research Intensive at the School of Visual Arts in 2013.

 Teaching is without a doubt the most useful skill set I’ve ever learned.

-My freelance Industrial Design and design writing careers both began in the summer of 2004: the former with a custom furniture building project for Barneys New York, and the latter with a feature article on Core77 about the lack of an American identity in furniture design.
+My professional design and writing careers both began in the summer of 2004, with a custom furniture building project for Barneys New York, and a feature article on Core77 about the lack of an American identity in furniture design.

-From 2004 to 2009 I was involved in 30 or so different design projects, including outdoor sporting equipment, remote controls, toys, metal detectors and massive sculptures based on computer simulations of the expansion of the universe.
-This included sketch development, 3D CAD modeling and user and market research; occasionally I got to lead a project, or take a design all the way to production-ready tooling.
+From 2004 to 2009 I worked as an Industrial Designer on on projects including outdoor sporting equipment, remote controls, toys, metal detectors and massive sculptures based on computer simulations of the expansion of the universe.
+This involved sketch development, 3D CAD modeling and user and market research; occasionally I got to lead a project, or take a design all the way to production-ready tooling.